Mornington Peninsula, Victoria © Visit Victoria

 With its golden beaches, vineyard-dotted hills and dramatic wilderness, there is so much to see and do in the Mornington Peninsula.
 If you want adventure, there are memorable activities like dolphin encounters and stunning coastal hikes.
 Foodies will love the world-class wineries (known for chardonnay and pinot noir in particular) and renowned restaurants where you can indulge in local epicurean delights.
 It's also the perfect place to switch off from the world around you.
 Soak your cares away in the steamy hot springs or retire to a luxury hotel.

 The Mornington Peninsula is just a 1.5-hour drive from Melbourne.
-You can fly into Melbourne via both domestic and international flights.
+You can arrive at Melbourne Airport or the regional Avalon Airport via both domestic and international flights.

-- Melbourne Airport is approximately 95km (59mi) from the village of Mornington
+- Melbourne Airport (MEL) is approximately 95km (59mi) from the village of Mornington

 - Taxis and car rental are available from the airport